-A Fenton couple charged with attempting to help cover up a murder where a man allegedly stabbed, suffocated and dismembered his ex-girlfriend pleaded not guilty Tuesday to several charges.
+A to help cover up a murder where a man allegedly stabbed, suffocated and dismembered his ex-girlfriend pleaded not guilty Tuesday to several charges.

 Andrew and Kandis Forney, of Fenton, accused killer Matthew Puccio and two others pleaded not guilty in Champaign County court in western Ohio, according the Springfield News-Sun